Hareeri

 Hareeri is a small village in Bardera District located in Gedo Region of Somalia.
-The village of Hareeri lies 7 km southeast of Anoole town near the district borders between Diinsoor of Bay Region and Sakow of Middle Juba Region.
+The village of Hareeri lies 7km southeast of Anoole town near the district borders between Diinsoor of Bay Region and Sakow of Middle Juba Region.
 Hareeri Village coordinates are (2.88 N, 42 E).

 Juba Valley forest area

 Hareeri is about 30 km from Juba River and it was an army base as it is some distance from farming communities.
 Hareeri got its name from the hareeri tree which is found in many areas in Gedo region and elsewhere in Somalia.

 There are low rise mountain ranges along the eastern Juba Valley starting from Northern Gedo region districts of Dolow and Lugh running along the length of the Juba River and end at Anole north of Hareeri, just before Barrow Diinle, the last main town in Gedo region near the border with Middle Juba.